RavSS/HAVK/README.md

 Expect it to do nothing until I decide to release the first major version, as it is still under heavy development.

-The next big step is to manage paging and memory.
+The next big step is to implement multi-tasking and user mode.

 The end goal is to get a text-based web browser working at the very least.